Skip to main content

 • Characterize and select the most appropriate protocols and components for the simple embedded systems, comprising several inputs and/or output devices.

-• Design and demonstrate an embedded system with several input sources, wirelessly communicating with a remote web-based application.
+• Design and demonstrate an embedded system with several input sources capable of outputting data to address a complex task.

-• Support will be available during allocated lecture and tutorial sessions.
+Support will be available during allocated lecture and tutorial sessions.
+Lecture notes, course updates, and tutorial material will be posted on Canvas.
 Support is also available during the course period by e-mail, or by a pre-agreed appointment.

-• Students will be expected to undertake a practical project related to one of the aforementioned specialisations.
+An online assessment will test the student's grasp of the theoretical aspects of the course.
+Apart from that, students are expected to undertake a practical project.
 The work should be undertaken in groups of 3-5 students.
 Assessment of this will be via a group portfolio, compiled throughout the duration of the course.
 That portfolio will document the following:

 Each aspect of the portfolio should be documented appropriately.
 More information will be provided during the introduction to the course.